samtaylormjh/TaskListChallenge/README.md

 MJH Engineering Ltd Code Challenge - Task List

 The challenge is to create a basic Task List using react and redux (Using a actions/reducer pattern).
+Please fork this repo and send me a email with a link to your fork when you want to submit it.

 For this challenge please use the api https://jsonplaceholder.typicode.com/, to get/post/patch data in json format.